rupraph/pipo-modules-FW/README.md

 ## Roadmap

 There are plans to make this project more flexible to be easily portable and usable on any common esp32-s3 dev-board to build various types of sensing devices.
 If you are interested to contribute to this effort, let me know !

-## Rights

-You are welcome to use, study, and modify the firmware for personal or internal non-commercial purposes.
-Commercial use, resale, or use in competing products is not permitted without authorization.
-If you want to use this firmware in a commercial product, please contact pipointerfaces@protonmail.com